kemichai/rfmpy/README.md

-For a few more details on this project, have a look at our [manuscript](https://essd.copernicus.org/preprints/essd-2022-397/) entitled “Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database” accepted and in production to Earth System Science Data (ESSD).
+For a few more details on this project, have a look at our [manuscript](https://essd.copernicus.org/preprints/essd-2022-397/) entitled “Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database” accepted and in production at Earth System Science Data (ESSD).
 The receiver function dataset, we use in the work above is freely available on the following [Zenodo repository](https://zenodo.org/record/7695125).